VDA5050/VDA5050/VDA5050_EN.md

 - Detection and resolution of blockages ("deadlocks")
 - Energy management: Charging orders can interrupt transfer orders
 - Traffic control: Buffer routes and waiting positions
-- (temporary) changes in the environment, such as freeing certain areas or changing the maximum speed
+- (Temporary) changes in the environment, such as freeing certain areas or changing the maximum speed
 - Communication with peripheral systems such as doors, gates, elevators, etc.
 - Detection and resolution of communication errors